SparkSupernova/NovaLiveSystem-Showcase-PUBLIC/README.md

 ---

-Here's the part we don’t talk about enough:
+Here's the part we don’t talk about enough though:

 AI engineers aren’t just building products.
 We are shaping how humanity communicates, remembers, and evolves.